NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

-- Right hemicolectomy involves removing the appendix and colon on the right side of the body and joining the small bowel back up to the colon so that the bowel functions normally.
+A right hemicolectomy operation involves removing the appendix and colon on the right side of the body and joining the small bowel back up to the colon so that the bowel functions normally.

-- Left hemicolectomy or sigmoid colectomy involves removing the colon on the left side of the body and joining the bowel back up together so that the bowel functions normally.
+A left hemicolectomy or sigmoid colectomy operation involves removing the colon on the left side of the body and joining the bowel back up together so that the bowel functions normally.

-- Subtotal colectomy involves removing the whole colon and usually joining the small bowel to the rectum.
+A subtotal colectomy operation involves removing the whole colon and usually joining the small bowel to the rectum.

-These are the commonest types of operations but there are others which may be discussed and can be fully explained by your surgeon.
+These are the most common types of operation but there are others which may be discussed and can be fully explained by your surgeon.

-These operations can be done with single large incision (open surgery) or multiple small incisions (‘key-hole’ via laparoscopic or robotic surgery).
+These operations can be done with single large incision (open surgery) or multiple small incisions (‘key-hole’ or laparoscopic surgery).
 The way in which the operation is to be performed depends on a number of factors relating to you, the cancer and your surgeon.

 Is a stoma necessary?

-A colostomy , or artificial opening of the colon on to the abdominal wall is NOT usually necessary in these operations.
-The possibility of requiring a stoma will be discussed with you and if it is required then you will get all the support that you need.
+A stoma (colostomy), an artificial opening of the colon on to the abdominal wall is not always necessary in these operations.
+The possibility of requiring a stoma will be discussed with you.
+Many people live a full and active life with a stoma and although it may seem like a worrying prospect you will receive all the support needed to ensure you are fully prepared.

 Are there any other forms of treatment?

-- Chemotherapy: Once you have recovered from your surgery and the cancer has been thoroughly examined by the pathologist it may be appropriate to recommend a course of chemotherapy.
+Chemotherapy: Once you have recovered from your surgery and the cancer has been thoroughly examined by the pathologist it may be appropriate to recommend a course of chemotherapy.
 This will depend upon your general state of health and the stage of the cancer.
-The stage of cancer gives an indication as to whether the cancer has spread to other organs (usually the glands close to the bowel, the liver or lungs).
-The stage of cancer is assessed by a combination of the tests that you had before your operation (CT) and the pathologist’s opinion when the cancer is examined under the microscope.
+The stage of cancer gives an indication as to whether the cancer has spread to other organs (usually the glands close to the bowel, the liver or lungs) and is assessed by a combination of the tests that you had before your operation (CT) and the pathologist’s opinion when the cancer is examined under the microscope.
 If chemotherapy is recommended then you will be able to discuss it further with a specialist in this field (oncologist).